atomisthq/docs/docs/developer/parseutils.md

 [apidoc-findmatches]: https://atomist.github.io/automation-client/modules/_lib_project_util_parseutils_.html#findmatches (API Doc for findMatches)
 [apidoc-termsdefinition]: https://atomist.github.io/microgrammar/modules/_lib_grammar_.html#termsdefinition (API Doc for TermsDefinition)

-## changing code that looks like this
+## Changing code that looks like this

 You can update the matched code in place.
 To do this, use a different function:
 [`parseUtils.doWithMatches`][apidoc-dowithmatches].
 This lets you pass in an action,